'No firm opening dates' for two new Aberdeen hospitals

 The Scottish Government confirmed it will provide the additional £16m.

-There are concerns it could rise higher if any issues with ventilation and water systems require parts of the hospitals to be stripped out and replaced.
+There are concerns costs could rise higher if any issues with ventilation and water systems require parts of the hospitals to be stripped out and replaced.

 The Anchor Centre will offer treatment for cancer and blood disorders.